redis/redis-doc/docs/manual/data-types/sets.md

 Sets membership checks on large datasets (or on streaming data) can use a lot of memory.
 If you're concerned about memory usage, and don't need perfect precision, consider a [Bloom filter or Cuckoo filter](/docs/stack/bloom) as an alternative to a set.

 Redis sets are frequently used as a kind of index.
-If you need to index and query your data, consider [RediSearch](/docs/stack/search) and [RedisJSON](/docs/stack/json).
+If you need to index and query your data, consider also [RediSearch](/docs/stack/search) and [RedisJSON](/docs/stack/json).

 ## Learn more